jdegand/quote-generator/README.md

 ## Thoughts

-- Originally, this app used Programming Quotes API.
+- Originally, this app used the Programming Quotes API.
 That API is no longer hosted anywhere so I swapped to the Quotable API.
-- Conversion required changing api calls and slight modifications in the components.
+- The conversion required changing API calls and slight modifications in the components.
-- Go Quotes API is now also dead.
-- Quotable seems to be best free quote api that doesn't require an api key.
-Alternatives are listed in the useful resources section.
+- Quotable was one of the best free quote APIs that didn't require an API key.
+Unfortunately, the Quotable API seems to be defunct and the repo maintainer has not responded for many months so this repo no longer works.
 - Logic could be overhauled.
-Make the api request in AuthorQuotes component itself and pass the author name to the route.
+You could make the API request in `AuthorQuotes` component and pass the author name to the route.
 To pass author name, you add it as a query parameter.

 ## Useful Resources